microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedroleassignmentmultiple-delete.md

 ## Example

-### Example 1: Delete a unifiedRoleAssignmentMultiple in Intune
+### Example 1: Delete a unifiedRoleAssignmentMultiple in an Intune provider

 ### Request